Adopted February 2019

 Induction of Teachers and Ancillary Staff

 The DLP, Ciara Iníon Uí Bhuaigh, will be responsible for informing all new teachers and ancillary staff of this Child Safeguarding Statement, DES Child Protection Procedures and the Children First Guidelines.

 We monitor trends in non-attendance in terms of possible neglect, physical or emotional abuse.
 See Attendance Policy

 Toileting / Intimate Care Needs

 If a child requires assistance with toileting (regularly or as a once off due to illness etc.), two members of should assist the child in this instance.
 See Intimate Care Policy.

 Staff will always ensure that any DVD shown to the children is age appropriate and is educational in content.

 Children will only have access to websites deemed age-appropriate.
 All other sites are blocked using the NCTE filters.

 Internet Safety talks are provided annually for both parents and pupils.
 Scoil Barra Naofa is pro-technology and we attempt to make our pupils and staff aware of any dangers, to the best of our ability, especially those dangers linked with child protection concerns.
-See Acceptable Usage / ICT Policy.
+See Acceptable Usage Policy.